iandis/beep_player/README.md

 ## Getting Started

-Before any calls to `BeepPlayer.play`, the audio file needs to be loaded first using `BeepPlayer.load`, otherwise it will silently fails.
+Before any calls to `BeepPlayer.play`, the audio file needs to be loaded first using `BeepPlayer.load`, otherwise it will silently fail.
 Don't forget to unload it when no longer needed.

 Example:
 ```dart